-Enrollment Cancellation.
-To be considered enrolled in a program, a first time enrolled student must attend by the fifth school day of their first term.
-A re-enrolled student returning after a previous withdrawal must attend by the fifth school day of the first term of their re-enrollment.
-In both circumstances, the student's enrollment will be cancelled after the fifth school day of that term if they have not attended up to that point, unless they have received prior approval from the Director for a delayed start.
-Students who are articulating from a university to South Hills are exempt from this policy if an articulation agreement exists between that university and South Hills.
+Enrollment Cancellation To be considered enrolled in a program, a first-time enrolled student must attend by the seventh calendar day of their first term.
+A re-enrolled student returning after a previous withdrawal must attend by the seventh calendar day of the first term of their reenrollment.
+In both circumstances, the student's enrollment will be cancelled after the seventh calendar day of that term if they have not attended up to that point, unless they have received prior approval from the Director for a delayed start.
+Students who are articulating from a university to SHSBT are exempt from this policy if an articulation agreement exists between that university and SHSBT.

-Credit Structure, Outside Preparation ...
+Credit Structure, Outside Preparation . . .

-Credit Structure.
-South Hills is a quarter credit school.
-To adequately comprehend content and achieve success in South Hills courses, time outside of class spent reading, studying, reviewing, practicing, researching, and completing assignments is required.
+Credit Structure SHSBT is a quarter credit school.
+To adequately comprehend content and achieve success in SHSBT courses, time outside of class spent reading, studying, reviewing, practicing, researching, and completing assignments is required.
 The number of credit hours assigned to a traditionally delivered course is defined by Federal regulation for purposes of financial aid is based on the following definition.

-1983-2017.
-Beginning in April 1983 and ending with the secondyear graduating students in 2017, South Hills School was in compliance with criteria outlined by the PA Department of Education.
-South Hills defines one quarter credit as either:
+1983-2017 Beginning in April 1983 and ending with the second-year graduating students in 2017, SHSBT was in compliance with criteria outlined by the PA Department of Education.
+SHSBT defines one quarter credit as either:

-- 14 direct faculty instruction periods (lecture) with not less than two hours of out-of-class work per hour of lecture - Or 28 laboratory hours - Or 42 internship hours - Or an appropriate combination of all three per 10-12 week session
+- 14 direct faculty instruction periods (lecture) with not less than two hours of out-of-class work per hour of lecture - Or 28 laboratory hours - Or 42 internship hours - Or an appropriate combination of all three per 10-12-week session